 1) The affiliated AP shall follow the procedure in 11.21.7.3 (BSS transition management request) with the BSS Transition Management Request frame fields set as follows:

-• The Disassociation Imminent and Link Removal Imminent subfields of the Request Mode field are set to 1, the BSS Termination Included subfield is set to 0, and other subfields of the Request Mode field are reserved.
+• (#19714) The Disassociation Imminent and Link Removal Imminent fields of the Request Mode field are set to 1, the BSS Termination Included field is set to 0, and other fields of the Request Mode field are reserved.

 • The Disassociation Timer field is set to the number of TBTTs of the affiliated AP before it trans- mits Disassociation frame(s) to the STA(s) receiving the BSS Transition Management Request frame.
 The Disassociation Timer field value shall point to a TBTT at or later than the time pointed to by the value of the Mapping Switch Time field for the advertised TTLM.